SolomonG-Analyst/Supermarket-Sales-Analysis/README.md

 5. **Promote Digital Payments**: Encourage digital payments through loyalty points or exclusive offers.

 ## 🧰 Tools & Technologies
+- **SQL** – Used for querying and exploring raw sales data before analysis
 - **Excel** – For data cleaning and preparation
 - **Power BI** – For dashboard development and data visualization